 Floodplains are normally dry or semi-dry land areas to which water naturally flows as water levels rise.
-Floodplains are typically found near rivers, lakes and the coast; however, many of Wisconsin's flood-prone lands are simply low-lying areas or depressions where water naturally collects when it rains.
+While they are typically found near rivers, lakes and the coast, many of Wisconsin's flood-prone lands are simply low-lying areas or depressions where water naturally collects after rain.

-REALTORS® should be very careful not to make representations or determinations about floodplain property and should direct buyers and sellers to a local surveyor or the Wisconsin Department of Natural Resources (DNR) for more information.
+REALTORS® should be careful not to make representations or determinations about floodplain property; instead, they should direct buyers and sellers to a local surveyor or the Wisconsin DNR for more information.

 The following information may be helpful for buyers who are looking to purchase property that may be located in a floodplain area: